 -

 Identifying the genes that influence body size and other sex-specific traits can provide insights into the mechanisms by which these traits evolve.
-Furthermore, studying the genetic variation within and between populations can reveal the selective pressures that have driven the evolution of sexual dimorphism.
+Beyond that, studying the genetic variation within and between populations can reveal the selective pressures that have driven the evolution of sexual dimorphism.
 Utilizing techniques such as genome-wide association studies can help pinpoint the specific genes involved.

 FAQ